asgood23/STATIONS/made-with-samples/100-bastards.md

 You appear as an average human, but are actually the avatar of an ancient volcano.
 You are immune to heat and fire.
 What appears to be your skin is, in fact, a layer of magma.
 Anyone or anything that touches your flesh is likely to sink in and burn.
 Raise your fist to cast the spell *Burn the Veil*.

-*D. Nivens: “"Volcano Is Me" by Raised Fist*
+*D. Nivens: “Volcano Is Me" by Raised Fist*

 ## 93. Voodoo Chile